• Skip to primary navigation

 With protein from the lentils and a punch of flavor from the romesco, this is a satisfying, dinner party-worthy meal.
 Vegan & gluten-free.

-It’s used for everything from pizza crusts, to rice, and even as a main course, as it is today with this cauliflower steak recipe.
+It’s used for everything from pizza crusts, to rice, and even as a main course – like this cauliflower steak recipe.

 It comes together really quickly in the food processor.